kazurayam/ks_verify_CSS_property_computed/README.md

 2. verify if the Greenn factor is "121"
 3. verify if the Blue factor is "222"

 Then I needed to parse a String value of the `rgb` variable.
-I employed the Regular Expuression support (`java.util.regex.Patter` and `java.util.regex.Matcher`).
+I employed the Regular Expuression support in Java/Groovy (`java.util.regex.Patter` and `java.util.regex.Matcher`).

+## Usability

 This code is useful, but as you see, it is long and complicated.
 You would like to make it a Custom Keyword.
 Please try for yourself.